Tips on how to improve your credit score

 For starters, it helps to know you aren’t alone.
 Many Americans suffer from subpar credit scores.
 Thankfully, those scores can change.
 Achieving your best credit score will take time, but the sooner you address your credit issues and take steps to improve it, the sooner those numbers will start to rise.

-Once you’ve checked your score, you might or might not find that it needs some work.
-There are different factors that you’ll need to consider before you set out to make improvements, such as:
+Once you’ve checked your score, you may find that it needs some work.
+There are different factors you’ll need to consider before you set out to make improvements, such as:

 - Are you making your payments on time?

 - How much are you paying each month?

 - How many times have you applied for credit in the past?